We are expecting some (very!) welcome changes to the gas safety rules to come in to force in early April.

 Complete gas safety record up to 2 months early

-Instead of having a safety record running between specific annual dates, a new MoT style check allows landlords to carry out the work up to two months before the due date but keep the same annual check date.
+Instead of having a safety record running between specific annual dates, a new MoT-style check will allow landlords to have the certificate completed up to two months before the due date but keep the same annual check date.

 “This avoids landlords waiting until the last minute and not gaining access or having to shorten the annual cycle check to comply with the law,” says the Health and Safety Executive, the agency responsible for enforcing gas safety laws.